Aspect Ratio Universal Rectangular Layouts: Aspect Ratio Universality

 We can now complete the characterization of aspect ratio universal layouts.

-\begin{lemma} If a layout \layout is not sliceable, it is not weakly ARU. \end{lemma} \begin{proof} Let $R$ be a nonslicable layout of $n$ rectangles in a bounding box of \layout.
-We may assume that \layout is irreducible, otherwise we can choose a minimal nonsliceable sublayout \layoutstar from \layout, and replace each maximal sublayout of \layoutstar with a rectangle to obtain an irreducible layout.
-By Lemma~\ref{lem:sliceable-uniqueness}, a suitable aspect ratio assignment to each sliceable sublayout of \layoutstar can generate any aspect ratio for the replacement rectangle.

-In particular, \layout thus contains no slices, as any slice would create two smaller sublayouts.
+\begin{lemma} If a layout \layout is not sliceable, it is not weakly ARU. \end{lemma} \begin{proof} We proceed by induction on the number $n$ of rectangles in \layout.
+In the basis step, we assume that \layout is irreducible.
+In particular, \layout contains no slices, as any slice would create two nontrivial sublayouts.
 Every nonsliceable layout contains a windmill.
-Consider an arbitrary windmill in \layout, assume w.l.o.g.\ that it is clockwise (cf.~Fig.~\ref{fig:windmill1}). and let $c$ be its central rectangle.
+Consider an arbitrary windmill in \layout, assume without loss of generality that it is clockwise and let $c$ be its central rectangle (see Fig.~\ref{fig:dividing:1}).
+Note that $c$ is a rectangular face in \layout, since \layout is irreducible.
+Denote by $R$ the bounding box of \layout.
 By extending the arms of the windmill into rays, $\ell_1,\ldots ,\ell_4$, we subdivide $R\setminus c$ into four \emph{quadrants}, denoted by $Q_1,\ldots , Q_4$ in counterclockwise order starting with the top-right quadrant.

-Note that at most one ray intersects the interior of a rectangle in \layout.
-Indeed, any two points in two different rays, $p_i\in \ell_i$ and $p_j\in \ell_j$, span an axis-parallel rectangle that intersects the interior of $c$.
-Consequently, $p_i$ and $p_j$ cannot be in the same rectangle in $R\setminus c$.
-It follows that every rectangle of \layout in $R\setminus c$ lies in one quadrant or in the union of two consecutive quadrants.
+Note that the interior of any rectangular face of \layout intersects at most two rays.
+Indeed, any two points on two different rays, say $p_i\in \ell_i$ and $p_j\in \ell_j$, span a closed axis-parallel rectangle $a(p_i,p_j)$ that intersects (the closure of) the central rectangle $c$.
+Now suppose that both $p_i$ and $p_j$ are in the interior of some rectangular face $r\subset R\setminus c$ of \layout, then $a(p_i,p_j)$ also lies in the interior of $r$, and so $c$ would intersect the interior of a rectangular face $r\subset R\setminus c$, which is a contradiction.
+It follows that every face of \layout in $R\setminus c$ lies either in one quadrant or in the union of two consecutive quadrants.